 Best $800 PC Build for Gaming and Productivity

-If you can stretch your budget up to $800, you can build a very strong PC with the ability to play games, broadcast your gaming to Twitch (see how to stream PC games to Twitch) and even do some serious photo editing.
-We actually made the best $800 PC Build for Gaming a just a few weeks ago and were able to pack in a 6-core, 12-thread AMD Ryzen 5 3600 CPU, an Nvidia GTX 1660 Super graphics card and 1TB of speedy PCIe storage, all in a case with an attractive RGB front panel.
+If you can stretch your budget up to $800, you can build a PC with the ability to play games, broadcast your gaming to Twitch (see how to stream PC games to Twitch) and even do some serious photo editing.

 For the best $800 PC build for gaming and productivity, we chose AMD’s Ryzen 5 3600 as our processor.
-For just $175 (at pub time), this CPU offers 6 cores and 12 threads with a maximum boost clock of 4.2 GHz and a competent Spectre Stealth cooler in the box.
-With that many threads, streaming games via OBS with x264 compression was really smooth, with a degradation of only about 10 percent in frame rates over playing the games alone.
+For just $199, this CPU offers 6 cores and 12 threads with a maximum boost clock of 4.2 GHz and a competent Spectre Stealth cooler in the box.
+With that many threads, streaming games via OBS with x264 compression is really smooth, with a degradation of only about 10 percent in frame rates over playing the games alone.

-At pub time, cards based on the Nvidia GTX 1660 Super graphics card were the best we could fit into our budget for the best $800 PC build.
-With this card, we were able to play games like Borderlands 3 at Badass settings and Shadow of the Tomb Raider at its highest settings while getting average frame rates in the high 40s and 50s at 1080p.
+For GPU, we recommend the Nvidia GTX 1660 Super, which retailed for around $249 before the current shortage.
+With this card and the Ryzen 5 3600, we were able to play games like Borderlands 3 at Badass settings and Shadow of the Tomb Raider at its highest settings while getting average frame rates in the high 40s and 50s at 1080p.
 Less demanding games such as Grand Theft Auto V pulled over 60 fps at very high settings.

-We picked the WD Blue SN550 SSD because it’s a speedy NVMe SSD for the money.
-Priced at $105 at pub time and often on sale for less, the 1TB capacity of this drive provides plenty of room for games and media files while offering sequential read and write speeds of 2,400 and 1,750 MBps, respectively.
+We picked the WD Blue SN550 SSD again, but jumped up to 1TB capacity, which provides plenty of room for games and media files while offering sequential read and write speeds of 2,400 and 1,750 MBps, respectively.

 The Antec Dapper Dark Phantom DP301M case is a great value.
 While it’s not full-featured enough to make our list of the best PC cases, it is easy to build in and has excellent cable management, along with a tempered-glass side panel for under $60.
 It also has an attractive RGB light panel on its front, though you can only control it using a button and not via software.